If you’re considering replacing your shingle roof, there are plenty of things you need to consider. Here’s your DIY guide on getting it done!

 Nail Gun Safety

 You’ll be using a nail gun to attach your roof materials to the structure.
 A nail gun isn’t a toy and can cause some serious damage if used improperly.
+If you’ve got yourself an electric nail gun, it is vital that you are aware of how to use it safely and properly.
 Only use a well-lubricated gun on the material to be fastened.
 Do not rest the tool against your body to eliminate misfires, or it could kick back and injure you.
 Keep the gun maintained properly and never point it at another person.

 Utility Knife Safety